BULiSiL/SneakerX/README.md

 # sneakerx

 An E-commerce Application.
-Available on Google Play Store.
 We will modify further more functions.